tharma3/web_mapping_class_3/README.md

-This is a repository for my first ever mapbox map.
+This is a repository for my first ever mapbox map, a map of breweries I like in Minnesota.